-Erin Rollins, BalletMet’s costume shop manager, said it’s clear Vandal was given creative freedom and permission to dream big.
+Erin Rollins, BalletMet’s former costume shop manager, said it’s clear Vandal was given creative freedom and permission to dream big.
 The costumes are unique, not only in their appearance but also in their construction.

 “Costuming of this caliber you usually only see in Cirque du Soleil or Hollywood,” Rollins said.
 “To see something of this caliber in the nonprofit spectrum is really special.”

 The costumes have so many fun optical illusions and subtle features that aren’t what they appear to be from a distance.
 (How fitting for ALICE, right?)
-Here are a few to watch out for when you come see us on stage.
+Here are a few to watch out for when you come to see us on stage.

 There are 530 total costume pieces.

 Each character’s costume is made up of an average of four different parts.
 (White Rabbit wears a total of seven pieces!)

 The fabrics were custom-printed in Montreal using a process called sublimation.

 Sublimation is relatively new to the fabric realm, though it’s often used to print things on merchandise.
 The ink goes into a gas state and fuses with the plastic fibers in the fabric.
 The result is almost textural.
 Using this method, Vandal was able to get really creative.

 The Queen of Hearts has the most complicated costume.

 It’s made up of a unitard with three different types of printed fabric and foam pieces with hearts and bejeweling.
 She has a tutu skirt with boning, bejeweling and more foam, as well as a matching collar built with boning and dramatic angles.
 Queen wears a wig made from horsehair, with curlicues and a pompadour shape, and dyed pointe shoes.
 The final product is stunning and incredibly complex.